-The UCNS Board of Directors has approved an extension of the Neuro-oncology practice track through the 2015 examination.
-This is the last year to apply to sit under the practice track pathway.
-After 2015 only those who have completed a UCNS-accredited Neuro-oncology fellowship will be able to apply.
-The application cycle opens October 1, 2014, and the application deadline is January 15, 2015.
+The UCNS Board of Directors has approved an extension of the Neuroimaging practice track through the 2017 examination.
+After 2017, only those physicians who have completed a UCNS-accredited Neuroimaging fellowship or who are faculty of a UCNS-accredited Neuroimaging fellowship will be able to apply for certification.

 UCNS has launched a new online CME Tracker to assist diplomates in the UCNS recertification process.
 Diplomates can now quickly and conveniently enter earned CME and generate a report at any time to track their progress in meeting UCNS recertification requirements.
 The CME Tracker also allows diplomates with more than one UCNS subspecialty certification to monitor their progress for each certification.